 Remove an email profile

-Email profiles are assigned to device groups, not user groups.
-There are different ways to remove an email profile from a device, even when there's only one email profile on the device:
+There are different ways to remove an email profile from devices, even when there's only one email profile on the device:

 Option 1: Open the email profile (Devices > Configuration profiles > select your profile), and choose Assignments.
 The Include tab shows the groups that are assigned the profile.
 Right-click the group > Remove.
 Be sure to Save your changes.